Cna infection control handout

 Infection Control Basics

 En France (cf définition IAS mai 2007, CTINILS) une infection est dite associée aux soins si elle survient au cours ou au décours d’une prise en charge (diagnostique, thérapeutique, palliative, préventive ou éducative) d’un patient, et si elle n’était ni présente, ni en incubation au début de la prise en charge.
 A growing body of literature has shown contamination in the anesthesia work area .Infection Prevention and Control.
 Guideline for Hand Hygiene in Healthcare Settings; 17-18 [PDF – 495 KB].
 RESPIRATORY ETIQUETTE.An important skill for anyone in the medical profession is the prevention of disease transmission through an infection control system.
-Guideline for Isolation Precautions: Preventing Transmission of Infectious Agents in Healthcare Settings.
 Describe four ways that diseases are transmitted.
 Infection Control Basics & PPE for .The requirements included completion of an infection control course by the following: The Infection Control Course (PDF, 4.The Long-Term Care Infection Preventionist's Survival Guide.infection control practices.Infection control and prevention, including safe injection practices, are the responsibility of all healthcare providers.destinée à réduire les infections à Staphylococcus aureusrésistant à la méticilline (SARM) grâce à la mise en œuvre de cinq interventions clés : 1) l'hygiène des mains ; 2) la .
 THANK YOU TO ALL CNA’SOUT THERE!
 CNAs are the backbone of every skilled nursing facility!
+Without CNAs nurses would not be able to complete their job!
 You know more about the .
 Module 2: Chain of Infection.
 All body fluids, non-intact skin and mucous membranes are treated as if infected.
 Check out these videos with CDC’s Dr. 1st level is to prevent and control infections.

 CNA Exam 3:Infection control Flashcards